Caixa Tem MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool returns the investment portfolio for a connection with the INVESTMENTS product enabled, listing specific asset types (FIIs, stocks, ETFs, etc.) and fields.
-It effectively distinguishes the tool from siblings by focusing on the full portfolio rather than transactions or accounts.
+The description clearly states the tool returns an investment portfolio for a connection, enumerates asset types (FIIs, stocks, ETFs, etc.) and data fields (balance, amount, rates).
+It distinguishes from siblings like openfinance_list_investment_transactions by focusing on portfolio overview rather than transactions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.